kalwad/power-outage-analysis/docs/index.md

  **Evaluation Metrics:**
  I can use accuracy as well as precision, recall, and f1-score, macro and weighted averages, to assess the model’s performance.

-> Logistic regression showed solid performance but was limited by class imbalance and lack of feature expressiveness.
+> Logistic regression showed pretty good performance but was limited by class imbalance and lack of feature expressiveness.

 ---